JonasOuellet/zlayermanager/readme.md

 **Notes:** You might need to use `python` if you onyl have one version of python installed.

+#### Edit activation script to add the src folder to the python path

+Add this `set PYTHONPATH=E:\zLayerManager\src;%PYTHONPATH%` to the bottom off the activate script.
+Replace the path depending off your location to the src folder.

+Activate script is located here `zlm_env\Scripts\activate.bat` on windows or here `zlm_env/bin/activate` for linux or macosx.

 #### To Activate the virtual environment

 On windows: